thesmartenergy/pep/README.md

-# Process Execution Platform
+# Procedure Execution Platform

-This project contains the sources for the Process Execution Platform project:
+This project contains the sources for the Procedure Execution Platform project:

 `pep-website` contains the sources of the project website at https://w3id.org/pep/

+`pep-jersey-website` contains the sources of the project website at https://ci.mines-stetienne.org/pep-jersey/

-`pep-jersey-server` is an extension of Jersey that eases the development of Process Execution Platforms.
+`pep-jersey-server` is an extension of Jersey that eases the development of Procedure Execution Platforms.

 Binaries, sources and documentation for `pep-jersey-server` are available for download at [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cpep-jersey%22).
 To use it in your Maven project, add the following dependency declaration to your Maven project file ( `*.pom` file):